 Which Licenses to Choose for a Project?

 So far, we only discussed how to choose a license for works of one type.
 But what if you want to share a project with all kinds of files?
 For example, the project from this tutorial (among other things) includes a data file, a manuscript file with intermingled code and writing, and an R file.
-And what if you also want to share files by others, as is the case with apaquarto which you may have installed in this project?
+And what if you also want to share files by others, as is the case with apaquarto

 The answer is that you need to indicate the license on a per-file or per-folder basis (rather than choosing one for the whole project).
 The easiest approach is to make note of every foreign work included in your project and record its license.
-Then, dual-license all the remaining files, which are yours, under a code and a non-code license in parallel as explained in Tip 2.
+Then, multi-license all the remaining files, which are yours, under a code and a non-code license in parallel as explained in Tip 2.

 Applying the License